MaayanLab/GeneSetCart/imagineset/app/use-cases/markdowns/alexander_disease.md

 <br />

 The Gene Expression Omnibus (GEO) is a major open biomedical research repository for transcriptomics and other omics datasets that currently contains millions of gene expression samples from tens of thousands of studies collected by research laboratories [3].
-Here, we use the G2SG pipeline to analyze gene sets created by comparing gene expression samples obtained from GEO of wild type (WT) or controls to alexander disease samples.
+Here, we use the GeneSetCart pipeline to analyze gene sets created by comparing gene expression samples obtained from GEO of wild type (WT) or controls to alexander disease samples.

 <br />